HL7/vr-common-library/input/pagecontent/usage.md

         <td>12</td>
         <td>23</td>
         <td>blank</td>
-        <td>This is incorrect usage.
+        <td>Incorrect usage.
 The dateTime should be 2023-12-23.
 No extension is required because this date can be expressed as a FHIR dateTime.</td>
       </tr>
     </table>
 </body>